huggingface/datasets/docs/source/share_dataset.rst

 	- Make sure you have created the file 'dummy_data.zip' in './datasets/my-dataset/dummy/1.1.0'
 	===================================================================================

-There is a tool that automatically generates dummy data for you but it only works with some types of data files such as txt, csv, tsv, jsonl, json and xml.
+There is a tool that automatically generates dummy data for you.
+At the moment it supports data files in the following format: txt, csv, tsv, jsonl, json, xml.
 If the extensions of the raw data files of your dataset are in this list, then you can automatically generate your dummy data with:

 .. code-block::